ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 ### Connect directly to a development node

-The login nodes should only be used for light-weight tasks such as submitting job scripts, checking that the status of existing jobs, and doing basic file manipulations.
-We should do all other type of tasks on development nodes, do avoid risk clogging up the login nodes.
+The login nodes should only be used for light-weight tasks such as submitting job scripts, checking the status of existing jobs, and doing basic file manipulations.
+We should do all other types of tasks on development nodes, to avoid the risk of clogging up the login nodes.
 To avoid having to do two manual SSH steps, one to a login node followed immediately by one to the development, we can set up another SSH configuration directive that does both in one SSH call.